Doubly infinite residual neural networks: a diffusion process approach: Doubly infinite ResNets

+We show in \cref{sec:doubly_infinite_diff_grad} that similar results hold for the case of infinitely deep and infinitely wide ResNets: \cref{eq:ntk} at initialization converges to a deterministic limit.
+Also, it is known \citep{arora2019exact} that in the aforementioned setting, training only the last output of a neural network under the same conditions corresponds to performing Bayesian inference under the Gaussian process prior arising in the infinite wide limit.
+Hence, we talk equivalently of Bayesian inference and weak training, and we refer to the standard NTK setting as full training.
 All the results of \cref{sec:doubly_infinite_diff} and \cref{sec:doubly_infinite_diff_grad} concern with a ResNet $\xdt_{0:T}$ with input $\xdt_0$.
-As previously mentioned it is necessary to complete the ResNet with an input layer adapting the infinitely wide ResNet to finite-dimensional inputs.
+As previously mentioned, it is necessary to complete the ResNet with an input layer adapting the infinitely wide ResNet to finite-dimensional inputs.
 Moreover, to more closely resemble neural networks used in practice, an output adaptation layer is commonly introduced as well.
-In \cref{sec:doubly_infinite_diff_complete} we investigate the implications to the training of completing the ResNet with input and output layers.
+In \cref{sec:doubly_infinite_diff_complete} we study the implications to the training of completing the ResNet with input and output layers.
+Moreover, in line with the NTK literature, it is necessary to consider an appropriate parametrization in order to obtained the desired NTK convergence results.
+The reparametrized gradients used by gradient descent are computed with respect to network's parameters which are i.i.d. distributed as standard Gaussian distributions and any scaling is expressed via multiplication, not via the Gaussian distribution's variance.
+In our context this corresponds to gradients with respect to $(\varepsilon^W_t, \varepsilon^b_t)$ in \cref{eq:fc_iid_discr_std1} and \eqref{eq:fc_iid_discr_std2}.